Biedrzu/Cypress-Web-Tests-Automation/README.md

 I decided to skip integration testing as in this case it will be hard to verify any two components without the third one.
 Also skipped acceptance testing.
 All main functionalities are covered in system testing.
-To create some reliable acceptance tests I would need more details about what is expected from this system.
+To create some reliable acceptance tests I would need more details about what is expected from this application.

 # Task 2 is for Web UI Automation:
 ## Prepare environment: